WestlakeAPC/swift-vcs/README.md

 # Swift VCS, by Westlake APC [![Slack Status](https://westlakeapc.herokuapp.com/badge.svg)](https://westlakeapc.herokuapp.com/)

 Swift VCS is a project by the Westlake Accessible Programming Club.
 It's a Swift 3.0 application meant as a version control client for repositories of all sorts.
-Currently, we are using **iOctocat** as a base and expanding the system to work cross platform.
+Currently, we're building on **iOctocat** and expanding the system to work cross platform.

 ## Further information